 Aviation SMS are designed to save organizations money while concurrently enhancing system safety.
 If your SMS is not generating profits, we should ask ourselves some serious questions.
-In every case, failed aviation SMS result from lack of top management support, mostly due to lack of education and not resources, as most failures would want you to believe.
+In every case, failed aviation SMS results from a lack of top management support, mostly due to a lack of education and not resources, as most failures would want you to believe.
 If your SMS enjoys top management support, I recommend that you review your SMS implementation by conducting an honest Gap Analysis.

 Aviation SMS Fail Consistently Without Top Management Support

-Across the globe, I see operators taking short cuts by pencil-whipping their SMS to satisfy EVERYBODY but the company paying the bill.
+Across the globe, I see operators taking shortcuts by pencil-whipping their SMS to satisfy EVERYBODY but the company paying the bill.